-You should be able to wear make-up if you have had Virginia liposuction.
-However, we do not recommend putting make-up on your incisions.
-This may result in tattooing of the skin by the pigments in the make-up.
+You should be able to wear makeup if you have had Virginia liposuction.
+However, we do not recommend putting makeup on your incisions.
+This may result in tattooing of the skin by the pigments in the makeup.

-You are a good candidate for Virginia liposuction if your body contains localized areas of fat, and if you have good skin tone, are healthy, and have realistic expectations.
+You are a good candidate for Virginia liposuction if your body contains localized areas of fat and if you have good skin tone, are healthy, and have realistic expectations.
 This does not mean that you cannot have Virginia liposuction if you do not meet these criteria.
-However, the best results are seen in individuals who cannot rid themselves of the fat that has collected in one or two areas of their body using diet and exercise.
+However, the best results are seen in individuals who cannot rid themselves of the fat that has collected in 1-2 areas of their body using diet and exercise.
 Generally, the younger you are, the better candidate you are for surgery.
 A person’s physiological age is more important than his or her chronological age.
 That is to say, you may be 60 years old, but your skin and general health may be better than that of most 50 year olds.

 You can pay for Virginia liposuction surgery by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 The pain involved in liposuction is very tolerable.
-We have heard our patients describe it as “muscle aches and pains” or just “soreness.”
+We have heard our patients describe it as muscle aches and pains or just soreness.
 Many patients do not finish the pain medications prescribed to them for pain relief.
 Having said that, remember that pain is very subjective, and it is not easy to predict what degree of pain you will have.

 The surgery can either be done in the office or the outpatient facility, depending on the size and number of areas receiving liposuction.
 For example, if you have small, localized areas of fat in your outer thighs, it is feasible to do this in the office under local anesthesia.
 On the other hand, if you want to receive liposuction across your entire midsection, then you are more likely to have the procedure in the outpatient facility.
 We rarely see the need to perform liposuction in a hospital setting anymore.
-Only in rare situations, where the patient may have risk factors, does Dr. Marefat suggest surgery in a hospital environment.
+Only in rare situations where the patient may have risk factors does Dr. Marefat suggest surgery in a hospital environment.